Neofect/Communicator/README.md

 	}

-The protocol side implementation is done now.
+The protocol implementation is done now.
 We have only two more steps from now on.

 ### Device module representing the real device
 We are going to have a virtual instance representing the real device.
 The instance has same attributes as real device, such as sensor values.
 The instance has same operations as real device, such as operating wheels.
 Let's create a device class called `SimpleRobot` by subclassing `Device`.